Can Bose-Einstein condensates enhance radioactive decay?: End Matter

 \subsection{Particle number decay by single-body loss}

-Here we show that single-particle loss cannot be modified by any form of many-body physics in a system of $N$ atoms.
+Here we show that single-particle loss cannot be modified by any form of many-body physics within a system of $N$ atoms.
 Using the Lindblad master equation for an arbitrary density matrix \(\rho\):

+where \(L_i = \sqrt{\Gamma} a_i\) are the quantum jump operators for the loss of a single particle in state $i$.
+This form of loss assumes both the Born and Markov approximations for the reservoir.
+Note that the decay rate $\Gamma$ can depend on properties of the environment through the modification of the decay matrix element or the density of states.
+Examples include the modification of spontaneous decay by the refractive index and of electron-capture processes by the electron density at the nucleus (see main text).
+In these cases, the single-particle loss is renormalized by the environment.